Bethesda Logo

 Bethesda Logo 2010-present

 In 2010, Bethesda Softworks undertook a minor redesign.
-This is how the current symbol appeared – a black inscription “BETHESDA” with a square in the upper left corner.
-This version has existed for a long time but has not previously been used as the main logo.
+This is how the current symbol appeared: a black inscription “BETHESDA” with a square in the upper-left corner.
+This version has long existed, but has not been used as the main logo before.

 Font and Colors